Wasted on You (Evanescence song)

 "Wasted on You" is a song performed by American rock band Evanescence.
-The song was released as a digital download on April 24, 2020, by BMG as the lead single from the band's fifth studio album, The Bitter Truth.
+The song was released as a digital download on April 24, 2020, by BMG from the band's fifth studio album, The Bitter Truth as the lead single in place of "Use My Voice" due to COVID-19 which in turn impacted the album's completion and the latter song was later released as the third single.
 The song was written by the band and produced by Nick Raskulinecz.

 Music video

 An official music video to accompany the release of "Wasted on You" was first released onto YouTube on 24 April 2020.
-The video was filmed by each member of the band on their phones while in isolation, and directed by P. R. Brown in collaboration with the band through facetime.
+The video was filmed by each member of the band on their phones while in isolation during the pandemic, and directed by P. R. Brown in collaboration with the band through facetime.